WHY BAMBOO?

 GOODBYE, TERMITES & PESTS!

 Bamboo Living has been building homes with structural bamboo for over 23 years, and the first home is still in excellent condition.
 Building with bamboo is a logical fit because of the threat of insects, especially termites, to homes.
-Bamboo has some natural resistance that other wood doesn’t have; Bamboo has a high concentration of silica, which termites don’t like.
+Bamboo has some natural resistance that other wood doesn’t have; bamboo has a high concentration of silica, which termites don’t like.

 Bamboo Living structural poles are thoroughly treated and third-party inspected with time-tested natural non-toxic borates in a large pressure treatment tank at our factory, and we use a higher concentration of Borates than is used to treat conventional lumber.
 When treated properly, bamboo becomes an inhospitable environment for termites.
 Borates are a safe, easy, and very effective way to protect all wood species (including bamboo) from any kind of insect or decay attack.
 Borates successfully preserve wood and bamboo for well over fifty years.
 Its low toxicity and permanency give our homeowners assurance that the structures they have purchased are secure from these threats.